Luke460/steering-wheel-master/readme.md

    - Don't go too low or you will not benefit of the aggregation procedure.
  - You can click on ***auto*** to generate a series of valid settings for your steering wheel.
 It works for both linear and advanced lut generation.
  - You can click on ***CSV settings*** to configure how to read the input csv file.
- - You can increase ***FFB peak reduction*** if you have clipping issues with your steering wheel, or simply you want to reduce the effects of very rough curbs, bumps, strong vibrations, etc. Enabling this option may also slightly reduce the overall noise of your steering wheel and extend its lifespan.
+ - You can increase ***FFB peak reduction*** to reduce the maximum ammount of force sent to your steering wheel by introducing a soft clipping.
+I recommend leaving this setting at 0 and reducing the gain directly in game (keep in mind that changing the overall gain will also affect the FFB dead zone).
  - You can use ***FFB power enhancement*** to boost your wheel FFB strength.
-It's mostly intended for steering wheel with low engine power.
-This option increases the low and medium values of FFB in a progressive manner.
+This option increases the low and medium values of FFB in a progressive manner, but also increases clipping.
+I recommend leaving this setting at 0 and keeping the game gain as high as possible.
  - You can increase ***dead zone enhancement*** if you have vibrations in the central area of the steering wheel.
  - You can decrease ***dead zone enhancement*** if you still have an FFB dead zone with the generated lut.
  - You can select ***linearize near zero*** to improve fidelity of low ffb values.
 Enabling this option may require you to slightly increase the ***dead zone enhancement*** value.